 At Blueprint Income we offer income annuities from more than 15 of the top-rated insurance companies.
 Money used to purchase an income annuity is taken out of the market and transferred to an insurance company where, in turn, they guarantee you steady monthly income for life.
 You can buy annuities with both pre-tax retirement savings or post-tax personal savings.
 If you’re looking to have income start immediately, opt for an immediate annuity.
 Or, if you’re looking to have income start more than 2 years from now, you’ll want a longevity annuity or QLAC.

 Click below to get real-time personalized quotes, where you can compare options offered from different insurers on an apples-to-apples basis.

-With this strategy — transferring some of your stock market investments into an income annuity or Personal Pension over time — you get the best of both worlds.
+With this strategy — transferring some of your stock market investments into an income annuity — you get the best of both worlds.
 You get to keep your principal invested in the market for potentially high returns while mitigating the impact of a market drop and allowing stock market drops affect your retirement.
 And, you get to start building the foundation of your retirement by locking in a guarantee of retirement income.

 Interested in getting fixed annuity rate updates delivered right to your mailbox?
 Sign up for our rate alerts.